You’ve completed the goals and budget questionnaire, and now you’re ready for part two of RGB’s Guide to eCommerce Website Design. Let’s get to it.

 What are my options if I don’t want to use an eCommerce Platform?

-Building an completely custom eCommerce website an option, but not for most.
+Building a completely custom eCommerce website is an option, but not for most.
 A custom eCommerce website would be extremely costly.
 Because of the cost RGB would never suggest a custom eCommerce website to our small business owners.